Equatorial Guinea: Early 20th century (1900–1945)

 Spain had not occupied the large area in the Bight of Biafra to which it had right by treaty, and the French had expanded their occupation at the expense of the territory claimed by Spain.
 Madrid only partly backed the explorations of men like Manuel Iradier who had signed treaties in the interior as far as Gabon and Cameroon, leaving much of the land out of "effective occupation" as demanded by the terms of the 1885 Berlin Conference.
 Minimal government backing for mainland annexation came as a result of public opinion and a need for labour on Fernando Pó.

 The eventual treaty of Paris in 1900 left Spain with the continental enclave of Río Muni, only 26,000 km^{2} out of the 300,000km^{2} stretching east to the Ubangi river which the Spaniards had initially claimed.
 The humiliation of the Franco-Spanish negotiations, combined with the disaster in Cuba led to the head of the Spanish negotiating team, Pedro Gover y Tovar, committing suicide on the voyage home on 21 October 1901.
 Iradier himself died in despair in 1911; decades later, the port of Cogo was renamed Puerto Iradier in his honour.

 Land regulations issued in 1904–1905 favoured Spaniards, and most of the later big planters arrived from Spain after that.
-An agreement was made with Liberia in 1914 to import cheap labor.
+An agreement was made with Liberia in 1914 to import cheap labour.
 Due to malpractice however, the Liberian government eventually ended the treaty after revelations about the state of Liberian workers on Fernando Pó in the Christy Report which brought down the country's president Charles D. B. King in 1930.